nrpsavage/Final-Year-Project--The-Snooper/README.md

 # Final-Year-Project--The-Snooper
 A vulnerability inteligence application.

-This application is made with JS, HTML, CSS, Python and MySQL.
+This application is made with HTML, CSS, Python and MySQL.

 There are multiple branches in this project with each being a different version of my code.
+Branches 0.1, 0.2 and 0.3 are my original code however due to some issues that code had to be abandoned.
+Please look at the branches after for more up to date versions of the code.
 The finished version and the main one to look at will be:
-Version 1.0

 With the other version showing work done and the differences between each step in the projects progression.

-To open webpage : cd snooper
-                  node server.js
+To run code: Run code on the main.py code and from there open http://127.0.0.1:5000 to see the page.